Procurement Performance & Development

 Visibility is enabled using a suitable software solution.
 A dedicated spend analysis solution will identify opportunities, improve effectiveness and value-add from the teams, and reduce errors and costly mistakes.

 Accenture’s four-part blog series on digital procurement sums it up nicely: “Digital procurement gives decision-makers better visibility, reduces risk, and boosts compliance—ultimately increasing spend under management and driving more value for the business.”
-In part three of the series, the authors lay out these five elements to consider:

 This is the point at which new policies, procedures, and operating models will be agreed upon and rolled out.
 This is an ideal opportunity to review processes and practices and adjust them to suit the new approach.

-Consider: What needs to change in practice to get to the targets?
+Key questions: What needs to change in practice to achieve your targets?
+Are current processes supporting strategy realization?

 Procurement is dynamic in its nature, and a list of sourcing opportunities is never-ending.
 Armed with reliable spend data that has been cleansed, classified, and categorized, areas of opportunity will emerge.